 "Tagging" a car is when owners use neon window markers to write their lost pet information (most often used for lost dog cases) on the back window of their car.
 This is a fantastic way of "marketing" a lost pet while the family drives through their neighborhood and community.

-In the past, MPP instructed 43 families to do this and 14 of them got their lost dogs back by using this technique.
+In the past, MARN instructed 43 different families to conduct intersection alerts and 14 of them got their lost dogs back by using this technique!

 While the most effective method for finding cats is searching neighbor's properties, making a scene and "protesting" a lost dog is a highly effective method for recovering lost dogs.

-This is a unique lost pet recovery technique that Missing Pet Partnership advises some pet owners to use to capture skittish dogs and cats.
-The concept is that when someone has a skittish pet who bolts outside and then returns to the home but won't allow anyone to approach and keeps darting away in fear whenever the owner/guardian opens or approaches the door, they can effect a capture by hiding behind the door, enticing the animal into the house, and slamming the door closed.
+This is a unique lost pet recovery technique that MARN trained pet detectives advise some pet owners to use to capture skittish dogs and cats.
+The concept is that when someone has a skittish pet who bolts outside and then returns to the home but won't allow anyone to approach and keeps darting away in fear whenever the owner/guardian opens or approaches the door, they can affect a capture by hiding inside the home behind the open door, enticing the animal into the house with the smell of food, and slamming the door closed once the pet has entered the house.
+This method works especially well on indoor-only cats that have escaped outside (and are hiding nearby) but has also worked to capture a few escaped dogs as well.

 The biggest enemy that dog and cat owner/guardians will have is their desire to give up too soon.
 This behavior is called "grief avoidance" and is natural.
 In times of grief, people want closure and an end to their emotional pain.

 However, people who give up too soon typically don't find their lost pets.
-The most critical and effective tool that you can give to someone who's lost a dog or cat is encouragement.
-Refer families to Missing Pet Partnership's website and advise and encourage them to not give up hope.
+The most critical and effective tool that you can give to someone who has lost a dog or cat is encouragement.
+Refer families to MARN's website, encourage them to check MARN's website for the "National Pet Detective Directory" where they can find community resources willing to help, and advise and encourage them to not give up hope.

-Kathy "Kat" Albrecht is a former police officer, field training officer, police detective, and K9 (police bloodhounds and cadaver dogs) trainer turned pet detective.
+Kat Albrecht-Thiessen is a former police officer, field training officer, police detective, and K9 (police bloodhounds and cadaver dogs) trainer turned pet detective.
 During her ten-year career as a search dog handler, Kat and her dogs located physical evidence, missing people, and criminals.
-In 2001 Kat founded Missing Pet Partnership, a national nonprofit organization that is working to pioneer the concept of community-based lost pet services through the first-ever pet detective academy.
+In 2001, Kat founded the former Missing Pet Partnership and in 2017, she formed the Missing Animal Response Network (MARN), a network of trained volunteer and professional lost pet recovery experts working to offer community-based lost pet services.